-- Misdiagnosis of a disease or medical condition
+- Failure to diagnose a disease or medical condition

 - Unreasonable delay in treating a diagnosed medical condition